Tuesday 13 October 2020

 Why?
 It is because Waugh & Greene's Katechon- that which staves off the Apocalypse- is riddled with cancer.
 Waugh and Greene came of age in a Zombie Empire.

-Waugh, in his early twenties, 'storyboards' his own suicide, by poison, with this evocation of the darkies that are the human backdrop of his peregrinations in Guyana or Greene's mapless journeys in West Africa-
+Waugh, in his early twenties, 'storyboards' his own suicide, by poison, with this evocation of the darkies that would become the human backdrop of his peregrinations in Guyana or Greene's mapless journeys in West Africa-

 At the foot of a low banyan tree the savage lies very still.
 A large fly settles on his shoulder; two birds of prey perch on the branch above him, waiting.
 The tropical sun begins to set, and in the brief twilight animals begin to prowl upon their obscene questings.
 Soon it is quite dark.